 Keep it simple, natural and under budget.

-This post may contain clickable affiliate links.
-It’s free for you and could help keep our site running.
+This list contains clickable affiliate links.
+It’s completely free for you and could help keep our site running.
 For more information, see the disclosure here.

 Take the sting out of buying a more expensive organic mattress by choosing the Sniglar crib (above).

 Read more about affordable organic crib mattresses here.

 Some babies love to be swaddled for sleeping; some don’t.
 Either way, these GOTS certified organic muslin cotton swaddle blankets will be sufficient for swaddling and/or daytime blanket use as they grow.

 Swaddling may seem hard and you may be tempted to buy a blanket with velcro or something similar, but they can get pretty pricey.

 Just think about how they did it back in the day.
 And now we've got YouTube, woah.
 Find some inspiration here.